Poobslag/turbofat/README.md

 # Social Media Links

-Turbo Fat is still in development!
-If you're interested, join the community on Discord, or follow its progress on Twitter, Reddit, itch.io and of course GitHub!
+If you're interested in Turbo Fat, join the community on Discord, or follow its updates on Twitter, Reddit, itch.io and of course GitHub!

 - Steam: https://store.steampowered.com/app/2213410/Turbo_Fat
 - Discord: https://discord.gg/yU6aurT